Transferring files

 Permission Errors

-Users can create Guest Collections anywhere in the Roar filesystem that Globus has access to, however “Permission Denied” errors will occur if they are created outside of the authorized directories.
+Users can create Guest Collections anywhere in the Roar filesystem Globus can access; “Permission Denied” errors will occur if they are created outside of authorized directories.

 Custom Collection locations